particle-iot/docs/src/content/guide/tools-and-features/two-step-authentication.md

 - If you lose your recovery codes (but still have your phone) you can find the remaining recovery codes in your [account info page](https://login.particle.io/account-info).

-- If you lose access to your mobile device AND you lose your recovery codes, you will need to [contact support](https://particle.io/support).
-Additional verification steps will be required.
+- You will lose access to your account permanently if you lose both your phone and recovery codes.
+We cannot disable two-step authentication from support for security reasons.

 ### Shared accounts